systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set the `IP Range [CIDR]` to be `0.0.0.0/0` and the `Description` to be `The world`.

-Connect the `Security Group ID` output socket of `ALB Security Group` component to the `Security Group ID` input socket of this `alb-80-ingress` component.
+Connect the `Security Group ID` output socket of `alb-sg` component to the `Security Group ID` input socket of this `alb-80-ingress` component.

 ### Create a Listener component